mistyk/inavradar-ESP32/README.md

 ## News

-Tests on aplha 7 look promissing!
+Tests on aplha 7 look promising!

 If you feel brave engough to be a tester, just ask us in the Facebook group.
 [Contact](#contact)